AnnaVerb/Selenium-Course-/README.md

-# Selenium-Course-
+# Selenium-Course
-Exercises with C#
+Exercises with C#.
+Creating pages and scructure by own vision.
+Create Tests for Pages that used for Course.